Used Car Terms Explained

 - Condition Grade

-- A 0-100 score representing the overall visible condition of a vehicle based on photo analysis.
-Higher scores indicate better condition with fewer issues detected.
+- A grade on a 0-5 scale representing the overall visible condition of a vehicle based on photo analysis.
+Higher grades indicate better condition with fewer issues detected.

 - Component Grade

-- An individual condition rating for a specific area of the vehicle (paint, body, tires, interior, glass, undercarriage).
+- An individual condition rating for a specific area of the vehicle (exterior, interior, tires, glass).
 Each component is graded independently to show where issues are concentrated.

 - Clear Coat